Power (Exo song): Promotion

-The song debuted at number two on Gaon Digital and Download Chart as well as number 3 on Billboard's US World Digital Songs.

-On September 14, Exo's song "Power" recorded the highest score of all time on M Countdown with 11,000 points, making EXO the first artist to achieve a perfect score after the system changes were implemented in June 2015.
-The win also marked their 100th win on music shows.

-The War: The Power of Music reached number one on iTunes in 41 countries in total, including in Spain, Japan, Indonesia, Russia, Hong Kong, Finland, Denmark, Poland, Mexico and Malaysia.
-The album also made it to the Top 10 on the iTunes charts in 67 countries, including in U.S., Canada, Australia, Britain, France and Germany.
-Additionally, the album topped the Xiami Music's K-Pop charts.
+Live performances

 Dubai Fountain Show

 Exo's "Power" was chosen as the first Korean song to be played at the Dubai Fountain's repertoire. whose current music repertoire includes mega-hit songs from global artists such as "Thriller" by Michael Jackson, "I Will Always Love You" by Whitney Houston, "Skyfall" by Adele and many more.

 Exo commented, "We are delighted to introduce global audiences to our song 'Power' at this world-famous site.
 It is a true honour for our song to have been chosen as the first ever K-pop to be played by The Dubai Fountain; not only is 'Power' a dynamic song, but the lyrics describe how music can make people stronger by uniting us all.
 This ties in with the very essence of The Dubai Fountain itself, a place where visitors from all around the world gather together in one spot to enjoy the truly spectacular fountain show".
 Before the premiere on January 18, 2018, Exo held a fan meeting and a press conference in Dubai.